iescarro/lekoi/README.md

 ## Features

-* MVC Architecture: Follow the Model-View-Controller pattern to organize your application efficiently.
+* **MVC Architecture**: Follow the Model-View-Controller pattern to organize your application efficiently.
-* Routing: Simplified routing system for handling HTTP requests and generating URLs.
+* **Routing**: Simplified routing system for handling HTTP requests and generating URLs.
-* ORM (Object-Relational Mapping): Easy database interactions with built-in ORM for seamless data management.
+* **TODO: ORM (Object-Relational Mapping)**: Easy database interactions with built-in ORM for seamless data management.
-* Built-in Tools: Includes tools for migrations, scaffolding, and more.
+* **Built-in Tools**: Includes tools for migrations, scaffolding, and more.
-* Convention Over Configuration: Reduces the need for configuration with sensible defaults.
+* **Convention Over Configuration**: Reduces the need for configuration with sensible defaults.

 ## Installation

 To get started with Lekoi, follow these steps:

 Download Lekoi: